-5.0 Time Off for Dependants
+6.0 Time Off for Dependants (emergency leave)

-- 5.1 As an employee you're allowed 'reasonable 'time off to deal with an emergency involving a dependant.
+- 6.1 As an employee you're allowed 'reasonable 'time off to deal with an emergency involving a dependant.
 For example (not exhaustive); - 1.
 To provide assistance when a dependant falls ill, gives birth, is injured or assaulted. - 2.
-To make arrangements for the provision of care for a dependant who is ill or injured. - 3.
-To deal with the unexpected disruption of arrangements for the care of a dependant. - 5.2 A dependant could be a spouse, partner, child, grandchild, parent, or someone who depends on you for care. - 5.3 There is no set amount of time for 'time off for dependents' each request will be considered on the situation.
-You should tell your manager as soon as possible how much time you will need.

-5.4 Time off for dependents is for emergency situations only, where you did not know about the situation before or where other types of leave could not have been planned for.
-In those situations, please consider Parental Leave policy or compassionate leave (below).
+To make arrangements for the provision of care for a dependant who is ill or injured. - 4.
+To deal with the unexpected disruption of arrangements for the care of a dependant. - 6.2 A dependant could be a spouse, partner, child, grandchild, parent, or someone who depends on them for care. - 6.3 There is no set amount of time for 'time off for dependents' each request will be considered on the situation.
+Employees should tell their manager as soon as possible how much time they will need. - 6.4 Time off for dependents is for emergency situations only, where employees did not know about the situation before or where other types of leave could not have been planned for.
+In those situations, please consider Parental Leave policy, Carer's Leave or compassionate leave (below).